 All Writing Sprints Written Prior to The Christian Indie Writers’ Podcast and authored by J. R. Nichols.
 Click Here To Read A Random Post!

-Author’s Note: If you watched me writing LIVE on my facebook page, you can click on the corresponding date to see the text in full.
-I am not going to edit these, just copy/paste from my working document onto this page. -J.R.
+Author’s Note: I am not going to edit these, just copy/paste from my working document onto this page. -J.R.
 Nichols

 8.27.21 Today’s Prompt: The Sound of Thunder

 “I am not afraid,” Joni pulled the quilt up under her chin and nudged sissy with her left foot.
 Sissy did not move.
 She hadn’t even heard the thunder, even though it had been loud enough to shake the timbers.

 She used her big and second toe to pinch the soft flesh of sissy’s calf, and to Joni’s relief her sister scooted as far away as the narrow bed would allow.

 “Sissy is alright.
 I am alright.
 We are alright.
 I am not afraid.”

 Another loud explosion threatened to cast doubt into Joni’s mind and she squeezed her eyes shut against the noise, wondering why God had not had the good sense to provide her with something similar for her ears.
 All closing her eyes did was activate her imagination, and send her to a place in her mind where terrible things happened on the heels of such loud explosions.